Essien-Ubong/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to display IDs too
+script to create dir into tmp dir